Danny Meagher (bishop): Early life

 Meagher was born in West Wyalong, New South Wales, on 10 November 1961 to Alan and Elizabeth Meagher.
 He was educated at Saint Ignatius' College, Riverview and studied economics and law at the University of Sydney.

+Career

 Priesthood

 Meagher was ordinated a priest at St Mary's Cathedral, Sydney on 22 July 1995.
 He served as the founding Parish Priest at Holy Spirit Parish in Carnes Hill from 2000 to 2004.
 He then studied for two years at the Gregorian Pontifical University in Rome, obtaining a Licentiate in Fundamental Theology.
 From 2012 to 2014, he served as the administrator at the Sacred Heart Cathedral in Broken Hill, New South Wales, within the Diocese of Wilcannia–Forbes.

 In 2015, Meagher returned to Sydney and served as Rector of the Seminary of the Good Shepherd until 2020 and in 2021, he served as the Administrator of All Hallows in Five Dock.